 What if I’m not using Suboxone anymore?

-Now if you’re no longer taking Suboxone, and you are no longer using or abusing any illegal or prescription medications, we can then begin to take a closer look at your particular case and see if you will now be eligible for a fully underwritten term or whole life insurance policy.
+Now if you’re no longer taking Suboxone, and you are no longer using any illegal or prescription medications, you could be eligible for a traditional term or whole life insurance policy.

 - When were you first prescribed Suboxone?

 - What types of drugs/medications were you addicted to?

 - Were you ever hospitalized due to your drug use?

 - Do you have any residual medical issues due to your drug use?